ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Task-dependent Selection of Protocols

 \paragraph{Inputs.} ~(i) A scenario or module specification (natural language or structured) that states requirements and preferences (e.g., “must support TLS/E2E”, “streaming updates”, “REST-style idempotent operations”); (ii) Optional runtime signals and \emph{scenario-agnostic} performance priors from prior runs (e.g., typical latency dispersion, recovery characteristics, security coverage).

 \paragraph{Outputs and runtime.} ~For each module, the router emits a protocol assignment (e.g., GAIA: mixed per-module; Streaming Queue: ACP; Fail-Storm: A2A; Safety: ANP).
 The runtime binds the corresponding protocol adapters on each endpoint.
-If two endpoints on a link use different protocols, the adapters perform encode/decode translation between the two wire formats; translation is purely syntactic (envelope/field mapping), with no change to business content or security attributes.
+If two endpoints on a link use different protocols, the adapters perform encode/decode translation between the two wire formats.
+This translation is stateless and syntactic (envelope/field mapping) and does not change business content.
+When a bridge crosses security domains, however, the effective guarantee is limited by the guarantees actually enforced by both endpoints and the bridge; for example, ANP's DID/E2E guarantees do not automatically carry into an A2A or ACP link.

 \paragraph{Non-goals and limits.} ~The router does not modify application semantics, re-encrypt payloads, or override organizational security policies.
-Unless explicitly configured, it does not perform online exploration (e.g., bandits).
+It should be viewed as an offline or low-frequency planner: it enforces hard capability and security constraints first, then uses preferences and optional historical priors only among feasible candidates.
+Unless explicitly configured, it does not perform online exploration (e.g., bandits), and strict cold-start adaptation to a completely new protocol with unknown performance remains a limitation.
+Nevertheless, the router is schema-driven: a new protocol can be added through capability tags, schema entries, and an adapter without retraining the selector.
 Advanced prompt schemas, JSON schemas, and adapter mapping tables are provided in the Appendix for reproducibility, not required to understand the main method.